Zipcoder/reveal-slides.tcus/md/tc-agile-legos.md

 -
 # Relation to Agile
-* Open backlogs that trigger ideating rather than detailed instructions to follow
+* Opens backlogs that trigger ideating rather than detailed instructions to follow.
-* Mindful product development rather than a series of tasks to accomplish
+* Promotes mindful product development rather than a series of tasks to accomplish.
-* Teams collaborating toward common success rather than competition for score.
+* Establishes useful metrics to assess benefits of agile rather than figures the trainers asked to collect.
-* Useful metrics to assess benefits of agile rather than figures the trainers asked to collect
+* Demonstrates continuous improvements rather than winning or losing the game with one try.
-* Continuous improvements rather than winning or losing the game with one try
+* Ensures teams collaborate toward common success rather than competition for score.

 -